apache/doris-operator/doc/api.md

 (<em>Appears on:</em><a href="#doris.selectdb.com/v1.DorisClusterSpec">DorisClusterSpec</a>)
 </p>
 <div>
-<p>BrokerSpec describes a template for creating copies of a broker software service, if deploy broker we recommend you add affinity for deploy with be pod.
+<p>BrokerSpec describes a template for creating copies of a broker software service, if deploy broker we recommend you add affinity for deploy with be pod.</p>
-example:
-affinity:</p>
-<pre><code> podAffinity:
-requiredDuringSchedulingIgnoredDuringExecution:
-- labelSelector:
-matchLabels:
-app.kubernetes.io/component: be
-</code></pre>
 </div>
 <table>
 <thead>